kfu95/scrabble/README.md

     - But when information gets more complicated, you can split up the responsibility along that line, So you can have a Board class that holds information about the board and supports very elementary operations and a "BoardController" class that makes business logic level actions on the "Board"
     - Board interface  "addTile()
     - while the BoardController can implement "addWord()"

+Side Notes:
+    - What else can use a controller, what else can be more complex than it seems.
+Board controller can also check for valid Moves
+    - Player controller too. can also control things players do